duckietown/docs-AIDO/book/AIDO/05_introduction/35_embodied_tasks.md

 For the competition we will several options for computational power.

-1. The first option is the "purist" computational substrate option: the only computation available is the Raspberry PI 3 processor on board.
+1. The "purist" computational substrate option: the only computation available is the Raspberry PI 3B+ processor on board.

-2. The second option is the "non-purist" option, where additionally a Movidius computation stick may be used to run more computation intensive algorithms.
-The baseline solutions we provide using conventional methods run in real time using the Raspberry PI processor only.

-3. The third option is that images are streamed to a basestation with a powerful GPU.
+2. The images are streamed to a basestation with a powerful GPU.
 This will increase computational power but also increase the latency in the control loop.

 ## Interface